Lawrence Rothman: 2021: Good Morning, America and Not a Son

 In October 2020, Rothman announced sophomore album Good Morning, America and spoken word counterpart album Not a Son.
-The first single was Decent Man a duet with Grammy award winning singer songwriter Lucinda Williams.
+The first single was Decent Man a duet with Grammy award-winning singer songwriter Lucinda Williams.
 The song a politically charged statement on 2020 America was Written and Produced By Lawrence Rothman.
 Good Morning America was released on July 16, 2021.
 Guest included Lucinda Williams, Amanda Shires, Katie Pruitt, Marissa Nadler, Caroline Rose, Mary Lattimore, Pino Palladino, and Girlpool.
 On Oct 10, 2021 Not A Son Rothman's spoken word poetry album was released featuring members of Thundercats band harpist Mary Lattimore and guitarist Nick Zinner of the Yeah Yeah Yeahs.

 2024: The Plow That Broke the Plains

 On April 27, 2024, Rothman released their third album The Plow That Broke the Plains.
 Produced and Mixed by Rothman at Nashville's Sound Emporium Studios over 10 days during November 2023.
-First single Poster Child was written with Grammy award winning singer songwriter Jason Isbell.
+First single Poster Child was written with Grammy award-winning singer songwriter Jason Isbell.
 The song which addresses the urgent issue of gun violence and sparked an unyielding period of creative catharsis, with Lawrence writing dozens of songs.
 Poster Child chronicles a 2005 assault on Rothman outside a Dallas Club for dressing in gender neutral clothing.
-The album recorded primarily live captures a genre bending take on the Americana Sound with.
+The album recorded primarily live captures a genre bending take on the Americana Sound.
 Capturing personal and candid story's from Rothman's life and lessons salvaged from their decade-long struggle with body dysmorphia and a two-year battle with anorexia, while addressing themes of addiction, gender identity and societal pressures The album was praised by Rolling Stone, Vanity Fair and The Guardian for its stylistic challenging and candid approach.
-Country and Americana artist Amanda Shires, Jason Isbell, Katie Pruitt, S.G.
-Goodman, Audley Freed, Jimbo Hart, Brittney Spencer feature on the album.
+Country and Americana artist Amanda Shires, Jason Isbell, S.G.
+Goodman, Audley Freed, and Jimbo Hart, feature on the album.